oVirt/ovirt-site/source/develop/release-management/features/integration/ovirtappliance.html.md

 ## Current status

-Builds are stable, build daily and based on latest oVirt 3.5 packages.
+Builds are stable, built daily, and based on latest oVirt 3.6 packages.

+The last 3.5 build is still available, and master builds are available too.

 Availability: